 That’s why we’ve created the TRU Community Fund.
 We’re offering local community groups, schools and charities the opportunity to apply for funding to improve local spaces and places across the Transpennine route.

-Click through the photos below to see examples of TRU’s Community Fund Projects from 2024.
+Take a look at the photos below to see examples of TRU’s Community Fund projects from 2024…

 The TRU Community Fund aligns with key objectives of our TRU Sustainable Development Strategy, ‘Our Guiding Compass’.